 How I travelled through Brittany.

-I didn't have any specific plan other than to get to the outskirts, from where I wanted to continue my journey, but I anticipated that my walk would be only through Nantes' downtown, and once I hit the suburbs, I would continue by public transportation.
-However, here came another surprise.
-No matter the suburbs, they were all nice to walk across.
+I didn't have any specific plan for Nantes other than to get to the outskirts, from where I wanted to continue my journey.
+I anticipated that my walk would be only through the city's downtown, and once I hit the suburbs, I would continue by public transportation.
+However, a surprise came when I reached them; no matter the suburbs, they were all nicely walkable.

 The streets weren't wide highway-like roads full of cars like in some other cities, where the speeding traffic and exhaust fumes discourage walking or cycling.
 Instead, they were narrow, with decent pedestrian infrastructure and plenty of greenery.
 "I could imagine living in the suburbs like these," I thought to myself and kept walking all the way to the city limits.